ChaelCodes/chaelcodes.github.io/_posts/2025-11-25-sf-ruby-conference.md

 ### From Code to Customers: Technical Marketing for People Who'd Rather Be Building
 Colleen Schnettler
-> Different ways to get people interested in your project.
+> Too many brilliant Rails developers build great products and then quit when customers don't appear.
+>
+> They're missing one skill: marketing.
+I want to change that.
+>
+> The Rails renaissance is here (huge thanks to Evil Martians!), and I believe helping Rails builders become successful entrepreneurs is crucial for our community's future.
+This might be the conference's most impactful talk.
+>
+> Why me?
+I'm a technical founder who's built three startups and now coach technical founders on marketing.
+I've lived this journey and help others navigate it daily.

 Tech is great, but you need people to buy into your product or project!
 Colleen Schnettler's talk was a great overview of some different ways to get people interested in your project!
 I really liked the points about post quality and building trust.

 *📺 Recording will be available at [RubyEvents](https://www.rubyevents.org/talks/from-code-to-customers-technical-marketing-for-people-who-d-rather-be-building)*